 My favourite outer cover, the Ultimate Hive Cover.

 A nice queen catcher, the One-Handed Queen Catcher, well made and easy to use! photo below

-My very favourite bottom board, the brilliant Country Rubes Screened Bottom Board, note it can be adapted to 8 frame boxes: they also have a kickass robbing screen and a small hive beetle refit available.
+My very favourite bottom board, the durable and brilliant Country Rubes Screened Bottom Board, note it can be adapted to 8 frame boxes: they also have a kickass robbing screen and a small hive beetle refit available.

 Observation hive!
 By Greg S. Long of Corvallis, Oregon.
 Beautiful woodwork.

-And…get a nice tote for all your hiveside beekeeping stuff (especially your epipen and charged cell phone):
+And…get a nice tote for all your hiveside beekeeping stuff (especially your Epipen and charged cell phone):